The-Real-Thisas/Goldman-Sachs-Engineering-Virtual-Program/README.md

 While this is a significant improvement to the original system it is important to state that this too can be reverse-engineered with enough time and resources.
 This is not a substitute for a strong password policy.

+### Hashing Algorithm

+It is important to know that the hashing algorithm used (MD5) was not designed for password hashing instead was designed for fast hashing which is contradictory to the goal of keeping information private as the same speed of hashing means its faster for attackers to crack the password as more passwords can be hashed faster.
+It is better to use a purpose-built algorithm like bycrypt, scrypt or PBKDF2 as it provides better security.

 ## Conclusion

 The current system is susceptible to simple brute-force attacks, this is demonstrated with the use of `hashcat` and the `rockyou.txt` wordlist.
-While the system is theoretically capable protecting against hackers by using MD5 for encryption where the pain-text is needed to decrypt the encrypted hash, the pain-text password can be easily guessed using a wordlist such as `rockyou.txt` as the poor password policy used encouraged users to adopt poor passwords.
+While the system is theoretically capable of protecting against hackers by using MD5 for hashing where the pain-text is needed to decrypt the hash, the pain-text password can be easily guessed using a wordlist such as `rockyou.txt` as the poor password policy used encouraged users to adopt poor passwords.
 Thus a strong password policy such as the one provided by NIST is suggested.
-Further password salting in the backend encryption and decryption system is suggested as even if the passwords provided by the client is weak salting the password provides an added layer of protection.
+Further password salting in the backend hashing system is suggested as even if the passwords provided by the client is weak salting the password provides an added layer of protection.
+Moreover, while MD5 provides some level of protection it is not purpose-built for hashing sensitive information and has many cryptographic weaknesses and has been superseded by a variety of other hash functions and its better to adopt a purpose-built algorithm like bycrypt, scrypt or PBKDF2 as it provides better security.

 ## Project Files